Skip to content

 get_pois PlaygroundPanel nearby toilets, bus stops, cafés

-get_trees PlaygroundPanel tree layer natural=tree nodes
+get_trees PlaygroundPanel tree layer natural=tree nodes and natural=tree_row lines

 get_meta Hub federation discovery instance metadata + import freshness